JesusFilm/react-prep/Project/7-Strectch.md

 ## 1. Styling

-Are your compoents styled?
+Are your components styled?
 Is it something you would show someone?
-Use the `sx` prop to add additonal styling.
+Use the `sx` prop to add additional styling.
 Make use of flex box for the layout of the page.

 ## 2. Dialog

-The form should be seperated from the task list.
-Convert the `Form` component into a `Dialog` compoent.
+The form should be separated from the task list.
+Convert the `Form` component into a `Dialog` component.

 ## 3. Reward